ppfenning/ADL22/README.md

 - I: Size of original network, input volume (i.e. image of (1920, 1080))
 - O: Network size of each response layer after convolution.
-- F: Kernel size of filter used in convolution.
+- F: Kernel size of filter, (n,n), used in convolution.
 - S: Number of steps taken, stride, before applying a new filter.
 - P: Vectors added as columns or rows on the input network, altering its width and height to better use the given filter. (most commonly zeo vectors, but does not need to be.)